rod4n4m1/sre-manifesto/docs/index.md

 ## Short version

-An open-source site reliability engineer manifesto of the SREs, by the SREs, for the SREs.
+An open-source site reliability engineering manifesto of the SREs, by the SREs, for the SREs.

 * Jump to [The SRE Manifesto](./sre/manifesto.md)
 * Jump to [The SRE Practices](./sre/practices.md)